FAQs

 Hotels & Leisure

 This section is industry specific, covering the full range of legal services carried out for clients involved in the hotels and leisure industry, including hotels, restaurants, bars and casinos.
-The areas of legal advice that this section covers include real estate, hotel management agreements, franchising issues and branding.
+The areas of legal advice that this section covers include real estate, hotel management agreements and branding.
+Please note that licensing work should not be included here, as there are separate Gaming and Licensing sections.

 Immigration